Afghan National Army Commando Corps: Operation Enduring Freedom

+On 6 August 2011 a U.S. Chinook helicopter transporting 38 personnel, including seven Afghan Commandos and their interpreter, was shot down by insurgents in the Wardak Province, killing all aboard.
+In March 2012 members of the 1st, 2nd, and 6th Commando Kandaks took part in clearing operations throughout eastern Afghanistan.
 On 8 April 2012, the U.S. and Afghan authorities signed a memorandum of understanding that Afghan forces would take the lead on special operations missions.
 As the U.S. began reducing its troops in Afghanistan, a significant portion of those who were left were special operators working with the Commandos and ANASOC.
 The Afghan Commandos started taking a larger role in planning and leading their operations.

 The Afghan Air Force (AAF) notably carried out a mission with Commandos that was entirely planned, led, and implemented by the Afghan military on 20 February 2013, in the Kandahar Province.
 The 2nd Special Operations Brigade was established around this time and was responsible for western Afghanistan.
 It consisted of the 3rd, 4th, 7th, and 9th Commando Kandaks.
 The brigade created an extra layer of command between the kandaks and the division and corps commanders.
 In August 2013 soldiers of the 2nd brigade received a Presidential Valorous Combat Unit award for actions in the Herat Province.
 In September 2013 the 5th Commando Kandak cleared several villages and insurgent bases in Badakhshan Province with regular units from the ANA 209th Corps, which resulted in the death of a Taliban commander.